Martin T. Carey: Historic preservation

 In 1981, Carey purchased Bogheid, the 1938 mansion in Glen Cove that was designed by Delano and Aldrich in the French Manor style for Helen Porter Pryibil, daughter of New York City banker William H. Porter.
 He renamed the house to Cashelmara and used it as showcase for interior decorators.
 Later, the residence became vacant and fell into disrepair.
 The Society for the Preservation of Long Island Antiquities placed it on their list of endangered historic properties in 2010.

 Personal life

 On October 10, 1971, Carey was married to Millicent Marie (née Zelenka) Hancock (b. c.
 1935) at Church of St. Ignatius Loyola in New York City.
-An alumna of the Columbia-Presbyterian Hospital School of Nursing and Columbia University, where she earned B.S. and M.A. degrees in administration from Teachers College, Millicent was the daughter of Joseph William Zelenka of the Bronx, head of the accounting department of Metro-Goldwyn-Mayer Studios.
+An alumna of the Columbia University School of Nursing and Teachers College, Columbia University, where she earned B.S. and M.A. degrees in administration, Millicent was the daughter of Joseph William Zelenka of the Bronx, head of the accounting department of Metro-Goldwyn-Mayer Studios.
 She was divorced from Dr. Reginald Albert Hancock.
 Together, they were the parents of a daughter: